Unthrottled/blog/_posts/2017-05-01-Hazelcast-Performance-Serialization.md

 `IdentifiedDataSerializableProgrammer` needs to have a factory with an ID of nine-thousand configured in the Hazelcast server.
  In addition that factory must return an instance of `IdentifiedDataSerializableProgrammer` when given an integer that is over nine-thousand.
  This allows for one factory to create multiple instances of different classes.
- As emphasis,IdentifiedDataSerializableProgrammer inherits from DataSerializableProgrammer which creates its own the _DataSerializableComputer_ at deserialization time.
+ As emphasis, IdentifiedDataSerializableProgrammer inherits from DataSerializableProgrammer which creates its own the `DataSerializableComputer` at deserialization time.
  Therefore eliminating the need for IdentifiedDataSerializableComputer!

+### *Hazelcast Server Configuration*
+---

  If Spring detects Hazelcast on the classpath, it will try to auto-configure a Hazelcast server instance.
  Given a `com.hazelcast.config.Config` bean, Spring will use that bean for the creation of Hazelcast instance.